leejo/CGI.pm/README.md

 content type.
 To retrieve this information, call uploadInfo().
 It returns a reference to a hash containing all the document headers.

-    my $filename = $q->param( 'uploaded_file' );
+    my $filehandle = $q->upload( 'uploaded_file' );
-    my $type     = $q->uploadInfo( $filename )->{'Content-Type'};
+    my $type       = $q->uploadInfo( $filehandle )->{'Content-Type'};
     if ( $type ne 'text/html' ) {
         die "HTML FILES ONLY!";
     }

-Note that you must use ->param to get the filename to pass into uploadInfo as internally this is represented as a File::Temp object (which is what will be returned by ->param).
+Note that you must use ->upload or ->param to get the file-handle to pass into uploadInfo as internally this is represented as a File::Temp object (which is what will be returned by ->upload or ->param).
 When using ->Vars you will get the literal filename rather than the File::Temp object, which will not return anything when passed to uploadInfo.
 So don't use ->Vars.

 If you are using a machine that recognizes "text" and "binary" data modes, be sure to understand when and how to use them (see the Camel book).
 Otherwise